open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ## Summary
-In this chapter, we have explored several options to upload data into Pandas dataframes, that we intend to use in a Dash App.
-We went through some basic data wrangling techniques that allow to prepare our data in order to be used by the Dash components that we've seen in action in two examples.
+In this chapter, we have explored several options to upload data into a Pandas dataframe, that will be used inside a Dash app.
+We went through some basic data wrangling techniques that prepare our data for usage by Dash components.
-By the end of this chapter you should be able to import the data into a Dash App, transform it and use it into Dash components.
+In the next chapter, we will dive into data visualisation, exploring several figures available in px (Plotly express).